MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/missing-certificate-on-the-last-page-of-hybrid-configuration-wizard.md

 ---
 title: Missing certificate from Hybrid Configuration Wizard
 description: Describes an issue in which the last page of the Hybrid Configuration Wizard is missing a certificate.
-Occurs when you try to set up a hybrid deployment of on-premises Exchange Server and Exchange Online in Office 365.
+Occurs when you try to set up a hybrid deployment of on-premises Exchange Server and Exchange Online in Microsoft 365.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm